MichaelMammoliti/viewport/README.md

   },
 };

+const delay = 0; // if 0 no delay will be called

-// export an instance of the viewport manager. export default new ViewportManager({ sizes });
+// export an instance of the viewport manager and we set some options. export default new ViewportManager({ sizes, delay });

 ```